-International Medical Corps has operated in Burundi since 1995 to implement both emergency and development programs, addressing the needs of vulnerable people, including those in areas of armed conflict.
+International Medical Corps has operated in Burundi since 1995, implementing both emergency and development programs, and addressing the needs of vulnerable people, including those in areas of armed conflict.

-These programs include primary health care, Integrated Management of Childhood Illnesses (IMCI), Community Management of Acute Malnutrition (CMAM), Infant and Young Children Feeding (IYCF), Sexual and Gender Based Violence (SGBV), Health/Nutrition and Social Behavior Change Communication (SBCC).
-Our field programming, supported by headquarters-based technical and management systems, provide valuable assets we use to build the capacities of our local partners.
-We also work to strengthen Burundi’s health system by supplying partners with medicines and medical equipment and by offering the Ministry of Health the technical support required to develop effective health strategies applicable nationally.
+These programs include primary healthcare, integrated management of childhood illnesses (IMCI), community management of acute malnutrition (CMAM), infant and young children feeding (IYCF), sexual and gender-based violence (SGBV), health and nutrition, and social behavior change communication (SBCC).
+Supported by headquarters-based technical and management systems, our field programming provides valuable assets that we use to build the capacities of our local partners.
+We also work to strengthen Burundi’s health system by supplying partners with medicines and medical equipment, and by offering the Ministry of Health the technical support required to develop effective health strategies applicable nationally.

 Weak Health Systems

 Ongoing political instability, violence and internal displacement have severely limited the population’s access to basic health services

 More than half Burundi's population (58%) is chronically malnourished